aoloe/scribus-plugin-tableofcontents/README.md

 - Apply the style "h1", "h2", "h3" to some paragraphs.
 - Create a new text frame and select it.
 - Select the new text frame and run "Insert > Table of Contents"

+## Concepts

+### Three different concepts for inserting a TOC

+The easiest way to have a table of contents, is to get Scribus to fill a text frame with the relevant information.

+- The user needs to "manually" append the TOC to an existing text frame.
+- It relies on paragraph styles to find the paragraphs to be included in the TOC.
+- It relies on paragraph and character styles to layout out the TOC.
+- The content cannot be automatically updated.
+For an update, the user needs to replace the current TOC.
+- The user can tweak the content of the TOC at her will.

+This is the approach currently being implemented.

+An alternative approach is:

+- The user can define a frame to be the target for the TOC.
+- The user can update all TOCs at once.
+- The content of the frame can be edited, but an update will remove the changes.

+This is the approach implemented in Scribus-ECE

+A third approach is:

+- Insert the TOC as dynamic field inside of a text frame.
+- All tocs can be updated at once.
+- In some cases refreshing the TOC can lead to a change in the layout.
+- The user cannot edit the content of the TOC in any way.

+### Two different way for defining the TOC

+There are two main ways for defining the way the TOCs can be defined:

+- Open a dialog when inserting the TOC
+- Let the user define the TOC in the document configuration and only show a list of TOCs types when inserting the TOC.

+### Appending a predefined TOC as text to a frame

+The approach currently being implemented:

+- The TOCs are defined in the document configuraiton.
+- The TOCs are appended to the selected frame as formatted text.

 ## Implementation details